 A batch of fired test bars, organized by temperature, have already been weighed (the weight is written on the side of each bar).
 Now they will be measured and the SHAB test data (shrinkage/absorption) entered into each recipe record (in an account at insight-live.com).
 From this data Insight-live can calculate fired shrinkage and fired porosity, enabling you to compare the degree of vitrification of different materials and bodies.
 This is especially good for quality control purposes.

 About to enter boiled weight of a test bar into Testdata Editor in my insight-live account.
-As soon as I do that it will calculated the porosity (absorption) and show it in the ABS column (with the red title) for specimen 7.
+As soon as I do that it will calculate the porosity (absorption) and show it in the ABS column (with the red title) for specimen 7.

 Digitalfire Foresight Server logo